 - At first, Turn off your phone by pressing + holding on the power button.

 - After that, Remove battery and sim card.

 - Then, Wait for 2/3 minutes and re-insert battery and SIM.

-- Now, Turn on your phone and see if it helps to fix not registered on network problem or not.
+- Now, Turn on your phone and see if it helps to “fix not registered on network” problem or not.

 6. Try Another SIM Card:

-If none of the above methods work, it is possible that there is an internal damage in your SIM card or the cellular network band is not supported properly by your smartphone.
+If none of the above methods work, it is possible that there is internal damage in your SIM card or the cellular network band is not supported correctly by your smartphone.
 So, I recommend you to insert another SIM card of another network operator and see if it works.
 If you don’t face the same problem with another network, you may do two things.
 Replace your old SIM card with a new one of the same operator to see if it helps or not.
 Or you may change your network operator.

 Two Other Alternative Troubleshooting Steps:

 Some people say adding APN (Access point name) manually can resolve this problem.
 So You can do it.
 You may go to Settings > Connections > Mobile Networks > APN.
 There you will find the option for adding new APN.

 Another solution is rooting your Samsung Galaxy mobile.
 But, Remember you will lose support from Samsung if you root.
 So, Think before rooting your galaxy s7, s8 or note smartphone.
 However, If you root it, try to reset EFS folder.
 However, Before doing it, You should have a backup of this folder.
 It may fix not registered on network error.